 The Anchor is a pub near the beautiful Cranborne chase.
 It’s a red brick gastropub with tapas-style and chargrilled dishes plus dado-panelling and outdoor seating.

 This wonderful free house was saved from decrepitude when it was purchased by a village co-operative several years ago.
 The village people (no, not the ones you’re thinking of) then invested time, love and money turning The Anchor into one of the most beautiful pubs that you are likely to see.

+So we’ve added one for luck!
 The Greyhound is a centuries old coaching inn set in an ancient Thomas Hardy village so pretty it takes your breath away.
 Think of soft, rounded chalk hills, watercress farms, thatched cottages and a trout stream running through it.
 Add in free Wi-Fi everywhere and officially the best pub food in Dorset (two Good Pub Guide Awards) and you get the perfect English pub.
 It really is one of the best country pubs in Dorset.

 The Greyhound does proper fresh food that changes every day, a good wine list, hearty breakfasts and our choice of real ales and lagers.
 There are two different areas to eat in; the traditional pub bar with its open fire or the restaurant with double-sided log burner and a sunken well from where coachmen used to pull up buckets for the horses during stagecoach stops.
 The bar area is dog friendly which is handy if you’re out with your four legged companions.

 What a fabulous place!
 Our first outing in our new campervan to try it out, the campsite and facilities are... thewardrobem, Nov 2023

 The best campsite I've ever stayed at, usually large complexes lose a bit of what camping is about, but not...
 Colin, May 2023